fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ### NAT Instances (Network Address Translation)

 * NAT instances and NAT gateways allow instances deployed in private subnets to gain Internet access.
-* By default, any instance that you launch into a private subnet in an Amazon VPC is not able to communicate with the Internet through the IGW.
+* By default, any instance that you launch into a private subnet in an VPC is not able to communicate with the Internet through the IGW.
-* NAT instance is an Amazon Linux Amazon Machine Image (AMI) designed to accept traffic from instances within a private subnet, translate the source IP address to the public IP address of the NAT instance, and forward the traffic to the IGW.
+* NAT instance is an Amazon Linux AMI designed to accept traffic from instances within a private subnet, translate the source IP address to the public IP address of the NAT instance, and forward the traffic to the IGW.
 * In addition, the NAT instance maintains the state of the forwarded traffic in order to return response traffic from the Internet to the proper instance in the private subnet.
-* These instances have the string `amzn-ami-vpc-nat` in their names, which is searchable in the Amazon EC2 console.
+* These instances have the string `amzn-ami-vpc-nat` in their names, which is searchable in the EC2 console.
 * To allow instances within a private subnet to access Internet resources through the IGW via a NAT instance, you must do the following:
 	* Create a security group for the NAT with outbound rules that specify the needed Internet resources by port, protocol, and IP address.
 	* Launch an Amazon Linux NAT AMI as an instance in a public subnet and associate it with the NAT security group.